lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 .. image::    prefrencesvolume.png

 The :guilabel:`Advanced` tab shows integration with other programs and advanced settings.
 To change your default terminal emulator from pcmanfm-qt preferences drop down change the :guilabel:`Terminal emulator` drop down menu.
+To change what pcmanfm-qt uses to change users to open things as root type that in the :guilabel:`Switch user command` field.
 To change your Archiver integration change the :guilabel:`Archiver integration` drop down.

 Version
 -------